 The Helsinki geophysical, environmental and mineralogical laboratories (Hellabs) of the Department of Geology and Geophysics provide analytical services and access to a wide range of physical and chemical analytical techniques centred around solid Earth and environmental materials.
 The laboratories cover a wide range of techniques applicable to inorganic, organic, solid and liquid materials.

-Human geography studies geographical phenomena related to human communities and the built environment.
+Human geography, planning and environment research programme studies geographical phenomena related to human communities and the built environment.
 The research topics and methods are diverse and often based on the use of cutting-edge technology and modelling.

 The research programme is led by Associate professor Pia Bäcklund (deputy: University lecturer Juho Luukkonen).
 The leader and deputy are chosen among the academic staff of the research programme (four-year term, 2022-2025).